Your first visit

 Every class includes live rounds (called "rolling").
 On day one, you can jump in, watch from the side, or stop anytime.
 Nobody is going to crank on you or try to prove a point.
 We treat everyone like adults here.
 Move, sweat, learn, improve.
 That's the whole point.

-Common questions before your first BJJ class
+Common questions before your first Jiu-Jitsu class

 The questions we hear most often from people about to walk in for the first time.